Our Board of Directors

 2015 WCSC BOARD OF DIRECTORS

 Board President Kathy Sheats has been a long-time volunteer and financial supporter of WCSC.
 Kathy was instrumental in developing our volunteer victim advocate program and has chaired our Annual Tennis Classic committee.
 Kathy is also a faculty member for the nursing program at the University of the Virgin Islands.

 Board Vice President Carol Battuello is a founding member of WCSC.
 She has been an active volunteer victim advocate for more than 20 years.
 Carol plays a very active role in advocate training and has served on many committees over the years.
 Carol is also a social worker for hospice care patients.

 Board Secretary Bethany Bradford has been a volunteer with WCSC since 1989.
-Her expertise in administration, negotiations and public policy has been beneficial to the community.
 Bethany is also a veterinarian working with the Virgin Islands government.